Skip to content

 Role Responsibility

-Cloud Security Architect Review attack paths, prioritize remediation
+Cloud Security Architect Review attack paths, validate AI BOM accuracy against architecture-of-record, prioritize remediation, document compensating controls

 Control Relationship